MicrosoftDocs/well-architected/well-architected/services/compute/virtual-machines/virtual-machines-review.md

 - Understanding the Well-Architected Framework pillars can help produce a high quality, stable, and efficient cloud architecture.
 We recommend that you review your workload using the [Microsoft Azure Well-Architected Review](/assessments/?id=azure-architecture-review&mode=pre-assessment) assessment.

 - Use a reference architecture to review the considerations based on the guidance provided in this article.
-We recommend, you start with [Run a Linux VM on Azure](/azure/architecture/reference-architectures/n-tier/linux-vm).
+For more information, see [Linux VM](/azure/architecture/reference-architectures/n-tier/linux-vm#architecture) and [ Windows VM](/azure/architecture/reference-architectures/n-tier/windows-vm#architecture) for reference VM architecture on Azure.

 ## Reliability